 The embryologist is responsible for the cryopreservation of extra embryos during the IVF procedure.
 Any good quality embryos that are not transferred are identified and frozen for later use.

 The know-how of an expert embryologist is critical for the success of IVF treatments.
 The skills mentioned here are complex, delicate, and require years of experience.
-A proficient embryologist could mean the difference between the success and the failure of the infertility treatment.
+A proficient embryologist could mean the difference between the success and the failure of the infertility treatments.
 Nova IVF Fertility is proud to have well-qualified, highly-trained, and dedicated embryologists at each of its centers.